KEYBOARD MUSIC WORKS

 I teach a balance of ear training, note reading and writing, rhythm training, arranging, improvisation, composition, ensemble playing, solo performance, theory, technic, and singing to create a truly well-rounded musician.
 I strive to develop each student's comprehensive musical abilities in an environment that inspires a love of music and a lifetime of music participation in all styles of music.

-Private Lessons are given to all Keyboard Music Works students on some level to work with their own strengths and help on challenges.
+Private Lessons are given to all Keyboard Music Works students on some level to work with their own strengths and help with challenges.
 The younger students can arrange for extra private lessons during the school year, or come for a series of private lessons in the summer to work on performance goals.
-The rest of the students get help as needed on their class assignments at the private lessons, but really branch out to their own interests for competition and recital goals each year with their private lesson time.
-The hardest working students at Keyboard Music Works, do switch to 45-60 minute weekly private lessons after showing great progress and motivation in their earlier years, consistently at the top of their classes.
+The older students get help as needed on their class assignments at the private lessons, but mainly work on their own interests for competition and recital goals each year with their private lesson time.
+The hardest working students, who are consistently at the top of their class, do switch to 45-60 minute weekly private lessons after showing great progress and motivation in their earlier years.